Fall Seeding in New England Explained

 Your freshly seeded lawn needs about 2 inches of water per week.
 A rain gauge can help you determine the time needed to achieve this, allowing you to schedule watering effectively.
 For optimal results, water deeply and in the morning, as evening watering can encourage pathogens and fungus.

 Remember, patience is your greatest ally, and the reward will be a vibrant, green lawn that you can cherish in the seasons to come.
+But if you ever need any extra advice, make sure to visit our experts in our Lawn and Garden Care departments at any one of our 7 locations!

 Happy seeding!
 May your lawn thrive and impress!